plasma-umass/custom-public/README.md

 [Nicolas van Kempen](https://nvankempen.com/), [Emery D. Berger](https://emeryberger.com/)

 In this work, we revisit the _Reconsidering Custom Memory Allocation_ paper[^1].
-That widely-cited paper (selected as a Most Influential Paper[^2]) conducted a study that demonstrated that in many cases, custom memory allocators do not provide significant performance benefits over a good general-purpose memory allocator.
+That widely-cited paper (selected as a Most Influential Paper[^2]) conducted a study that demonstrated that in many cases, custom memory allocators often do not provide significant performance benefits over a good general-purpose memory allocator.

+That paper compared the original programs (with custom allocators) with versions that used general-purpose allocators (either directly or via a "shim" that redirected individual object allocations to `malloc`/`free`).
+However, their approach started with a clean-slate heap (no prior allocations); this does not account for the case of long-running applications, where heap fragmentation is inevitable.
+We show that, for fragmented heaps, custom memory allocators can significantly outperform modern general-purpose allocators.

 ## Littering

-To combat this effect, we developed _littering_, an approach to measure the benefits of custom allocators without unfairly favoring the shimmed version of the program.
-Littering works by first running a short pre-conditioning step before starting the program, allocating and freeing objects to  fragment the heap.
-Unlike starting from a clean heap, littering simulates the conditions of a long-running program, where fragmentation is inevitable.
+To simulate the effect of long-running execution on the heap, we developed a novel methodology we call _littering_.
+Littering allows us to measure the benefits of custom allocators without unfairly favoring `malloc`/`free`.
+Unlike starting from a clean-slate heap, littering simulates the conditions of a long-running program, where fragmentation is inevitable.
+Littering works by first running a short pre-conditioning step before starting the program, allocating and freeing objects.

 More precisely, littering works in two phases:
  1. **Detection** We run the program as usual, but with a _Detector_ library (`LD_PRELOAD=libdetector.so <program>`) that keeps track of every allocated object's size, binning sizes to obtain a